 Membership of the Australian Early Medieval Association is open to anyone with an interest in early medieval studies.
 The early medieval period is broadly defined, ranging in time from the late Roman Empire to the Norman Conquest and beyond and encompassing regions from Byzantium and the Middle East to Iceland and Britain (roughly 400 CE to 1100 CE).

-All individual members receive a copy of the Journal of the Australian Early Medieval Association (JAEMA), a regular electronic Newsletter, and reduced AEMA conference registration fees.
-Postgraduates and Early Career Researchers may also be eligible for prizes and bursaries offered at the time of AEMA conferences.
+All individual members receive digital access to the Journal of the Australian Early Medieval Association (JAEMA), may also elect to receive a physical copy of JAEMA, a regular electronic Newsletter, and reduced AEMA conference registration fees.
+Postgraduates and Early Career Researchers may also be eligible for prizes and bursaries offered in conjuction with AEMA conferences.